Backyard-Studios/Snowbite/Roadmap.md

 # Roadmap

+The list has no particular order.
+It is just a list of features that I want to implement.

 - [ ] Logging
+- [ ] Rework HRESULT Error Handling
 - [x] Windowing
 - [ ] **_Basic Rendering (Triangle, Camera, ...)_**
 - [ ] ImGui Integration